gsistelos/aipom/README.md

-# RESTful-API
+# aipom

-A simple RESTful API in Node.js using Express and Mongoose
+A Simple RESTful API with Express and Mongoose

 # Features

 - CRUD: create, read, update and delete data from the database
-- Token authorization

 # Usage

 Create .env with your information (see [.env.example](https://github.com/gsistelos/restful-api/blob/main/.env.example))

-### MongoDB

-See [mongodb](https://github.com/gsistelos/restful-api/tree/main/mongodb) to start a mongodb container and test the API

-Run `npm start`

 # TL;DR Documentation

-You need "Authorization" header with the API token to make any request

 ## Methods examples: